 There is no charge for a house to house collection permit.

 However, once a permit is issued, you are required to apply to HM Stationery Office (HMSO) for copies of the prescribed Certificate of Authority and prescribed badges (which you will need to supply to all your collectors).
 There will be a charge for these:

 Telephone 0870 6005522.

 It is an offence for any collector to collect without having in his/her possession the required signed authority and badge.

-Applications must be in the form prescribed by us (see downloadable documents at the bottom of the page or apply online).
+Applications must be in the form prescribed by us.

 You must be a fit and proper person.